Siege of Tobruk

 ww2dbaseOn 10 Apr, Rommel ordered the 15th Panzer Division under General Heinrich von Prittwitz und Gaffron to attack Tobruk directly from the west.
 Rommel's original plan was to perform a flanking movement to the east of Tobruk to surround the port city before launching a direct assault, but when he arrived he thought the Allied defenses were so weak that such a move was not necessary.
 Tobruk was garrisoned by troops of the Australian 9th Division under Lieutenant General Leslie Morshead; the 20th, 24th, and 26th Brigades of Australian 9th Division held their ground, killing Prittwitz on the first day of the attack.
 Overall, Morshead had about 25,000 fighters, British, Australian, and Indian, available for the defense.
 Lavarack was withdrawn to Egypt, thus would not play a direct role in the eventual Axis siege of Tobruk.

 ww2dbaseLater on 11 Apr, Rommel reverted back to his original plan, and by the morning of 11 Apr he was successful in surrounding Tobruk with a flanking movement.
 To the east of Tobruk stood troops of the German 5th Light Division; to the south was the German 15th Panzer Division; finally, the Italian Brescia Division was positioned west of Tobruk.
 Behind these three groups, Rommel still held three Italian infantry divisions and one Italian armored division (Ariete).
 Just after noon on 11 Apr, the second attack on Tobruk's defenses began with the 5th Panzer Regiment of the German 5th Light Division attacking troops of the Australian 20th Infantry Brigade just west of the El Adem road; this attack was halted with 5 German tanks destroyed.
 At 1500 hours, 400 German infantry advanced, but this attack was also stopped.
 At 1600 hours, about 700 German troops attacked the same location once again, supported by German and Italian tanks; the Axis tanks soon became bogged down in the anti-tank traps, and the attack was driven back with great casualties after the arrival of four British tanks.
-Soon after sun down on 13 Apr, the German 5th Light Division launched a renewed attack; the Australian 8th Machine Gun Battalion held off the attack, and Corporal John Edmonston would later be awarded the Victoria Cross for his efforts during this defense.
+Soon after sun down on 13 Apr, the German 5th Light Division launched a renewed attack; Australian troops held off the attack in the sector held by the 2/17th Battalion, and Corporal John Edmonston would later be awarded the Victoria Cross for his efforts during this defense.
 In the early hours of 14 Apr, another attack was mounted that saw the German 5th Panzer Regiment securing a small bridgehead on the El Adem road; 16 of the 36 German tanks dispatched for this attack were destroyed by dug-in British Crusader tanks by the time the Germans withdrew.

 ww2dbaseOn 15 Apr, Rommel shifted the weight of the attack on the western side of Tobruk.
 At 1730 hours, 1,000 Italian troops attacked the defensive line held by the 2nd Battalion of the Australian 24th Brigade, overrunning one position quickly; only the arrival of an additional company plus heavy artillery fire by the 51st Field Artillery Regiment drove back the Italians.
 On 16 Apr, the 1st Battalion of the Italian 62nd "Trento" Regiment attacked from the direction of Acroma, with tanks from the Italian Ariete Division trailing behind for support; 51st Field Artillery Regiment once again halted the Italian attack, while Australian infantry flanked the offensive, forcing the Italians to withdraw.